stuartbreckenridge/SwordRPC/README.md

   - The Discord API handles the 15 second update frequency limit for us
 - Updated some deprecated functions for compatibility with Swift 5
 - Fixed a crash that would occur upon connecting to the Discord API
+- The `.details`  and `.state` properties of `RichPresence` are now `String?` instead of `String`.
+ - This is because the JSON Encoder generates  `"details": ""` for an empty `String`, which appears to break the Discord API.
+Using an optional `String`, the key-value pair is not encoded at all.

 ## Requirements
 1. macOS, Linux